Roisin Gorman: ‘Who knows what’s ahead for 2023 – except more whining from Prince Harry’

 My cast-iron predictions for the next 12 months cover the much more important areas of light entertainment with a hint of politics.

-The misery that was 2022 with widespread strikes, food and fuel poverty, Putin going full macho, and one of the hottest years on record will increase by 3,000 per cent, or not at all depending on how much you donate to the Conservative Party.
+The misery that was 2022 with widespread strikes, food and fuel poverty, Putin going full macho, and one of the hottest years on record will increase by 3,000pc, or not at all depending on how much you donate to the Conservative Party.

 It will be slightly alleviated for Taylor Swift fans following her announcement of her first tour in five years.